(Three journal entries by Chris Wayan from 1989-92... on the problems of making dream-writing readable in a culture biased against it.)

 Artistic problem?
 What artistic problem?
 Like the Romantics, I'm merely facing a bunch of bourgeois bean-counting jerks.

-I stand up, tall as the horrid Alps, and start to read.
+I stand up, tall as the horrid Alps, and tell them a dream.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books